aykhanmv/icsd_node_serialize_writeup/Writeup.md

 To understand how and for what functionality of the web application the ```node-serialize``` package is used, open the JavaScript file responsible for the home page.
 Upon reviewing the code, two key points emerge:
 * When a user searches for a keyword, it is taken from the request, serialized, and stored in a cookie named ```last_search```.
-* During each GET request to the home page, the value of the ```last_search``` cookie is retrieved, **_UNSERIALIZED_**. (which is the vulnerable part), and passed to the client side for display.
+* During each GET request to the home page, the value of the ```last_search``` cookie is retrieved, **_UNSERIALIZED_** (which is the vulnerable part), and passed to the client side to be displayed.

 This functionality allows users to see their most recent search by storing its value in a cookie.

 ![image](./images/2024-09-25_17h54_27.png)

-In the image below, you can see an example of the usage of this functionality.
+In the image below, you can see an example usage of this functionality.

 ![image](./images/2024-09-25_18h12_04.png)